 Even though it took a little longer than we expected to release this, I’m sure everyone will agree that there are certain things you want done right and somethings are worth the wait.
 When it comes down to it there are just some contaminants that you never want entering your motor.
 Most of them are listed on the sheet to the right.

 The CorkSport Oil Catch Can will enhance the reliability of your engine and improve performance and fuel economy.
 It is made from high-grade aluminum with a pressed annodized top cap and includes a chemical resistant sight tube.
-It comes with a complete mounting kit and can be purchased from CorkSport for $139.00.
+It comes with a complete mounting kit and can be purchased from CorkSport here.